-The British Columbia Building Code provides the minimum requirements for a safely built structure and environment, and includes building extensions, alterations and upgrades.
+The British Columbia Building Code (BCBC) provides the minimum requirements for a safely built structure and environment, and includes building extensions, alterations and upgrades.
 It adopts the model and contents of the National Building Code and adds unique provisions specific to B.C.'s needs.

 In most cases, access doors may be locked to prevent entry but must allow egress for exiting.
 There are some exceptions allowed in the BCBC, which will be explained below.
 There is an understanding that the building may be occupied at any time.
 Although the term "occupied" is not defined in the codes, this assumption reflects a concern for the safety of anyone unintentionally trapped in a building.
 For this reason, all exit doors must permit egress to the outside at any time, unless alternative measures approved/permitted by the local building official are provided.